An NFL Player Says The Groping Allegations Against Jameis Winston Are “Not True”

 She also texted Winston’s name to a friend shortly after the incident, alleging he groped her.

-Based on the ride receipt, trip identification number, and name —Jameis Winston — that Kate gave BuzzFeed News, Uber said that the account holder that evening was removed from the ride-sharing service.
+Based on the ride receipt, trip identification number, and name — Jameis Winston — that Kate gave BuzzFeed News, Uber said that the account holder that evening was removed from the ride-hailing service.
 Winston has also said he was banned from Uber in Friday’s statement.
 “At the time of the alleged incident, I denied the allegations to Uber, yet they still decided to suspend my account,” Winston said.

 Kate said she did not want to be identified by her full name for fear of negative attention and potential backlash from football fans.